mailbots/mailbots/README.md

 ### onSettingsViewed

+A Gopher skill can render its own settings pages.

 When a user loads the extension settings page on gopher.email, this handler responds with a [JSON form schema](https://mozilla-services.github.io/react-jsonschema-form/) to render a settings form and pre-populate it with values.

-A Gopher skill can render its own settings pages.
-Unlike the other handlers, every instance of this handler is called.
-All settings pages are rendered.

 The first parameter is the `namespace` for the data stored in `extension.stored_data`.
 This is also used in the URL on the settings page so it can be linked to directly.